Aim of the Challenge

-The runs will be laser-timed for accuracy.
+- The course will be laser-timed for accuracy.
 For more information on the laser-timing rig, take a look here.

-Points will be awarded to the top ranked robots like so:
+- Points will be awarded to the top ranked robots:

 - 1st: 40 points